yellowdog/python-examples/README.md

 **Properties Inherited within the `requirementTemplateUsage` property**

-- `name`: (mapped to `requirementName` in JSON.
-The name will be generated automatically if not supplied in either the TOML file or the JSON specification.)
+- `requirementName`: derived from the `name` property in the `TOML` configuration.
+(The name will be generated automatically if not supplied in either the TOML file or the JSON specification.)
-- `requirementNamespace`
+- `requirementNamespace`: derived from the `namespace` property in the `TOML` configuration
-- `requirementTag`
+- `requirementTag`: : derived from the `tag` property in the `TOML` configuration
 - `targetInstanceCount`
 - `templateId`
 - `userData`